Save 15% with JRB15 Coupon Code: https://www.apecanyon.com/ See the: JRB Collection Ropes |

 - Strength: 25.95 kN or 5834 lb

-9.5mm, Ape Canyon Raven – The specs are the same as the Ghillie, but this rope is slightly more flexible.
+The specs for this 9.5 mm rope are the same as the Ghillie, but this rope is slightly more flexible.
 Good for a rappel rope, or SRT or a Universal System, but stiffer than the other ropes.
 In DSRT, stiffer ropes require more effort to get 2 strands flowing through a Garda Hitch in ascent.

 - Construction: Polyester core and sheath